-Expressions and Equations Standards for Mathematical Practice MP.1.
-Make sense of problems and persevere in solving them.
+Expressions and Equations

+Standards for Mathematical Practice

 MP.5.
 Use appropriate tools strategically.
-MP.2.
-Reason abstractly and quantitatively.

 MP.6.
 Attend to precision.
-MP.3.
-Construct viable arguments and critique the reasoning of others.

 MP.7.
 Look for and make use of structure.
-MP.4.
-Model with mathematics.

 MP.8.
 Look for and express regularity in repeated reasoning.

 Cluster: Use properties of operations to generate equivalent expressions.

 Standards Clarifications KY.7.EE.1 Apply properties of operations as strategies to add, subtract, Students demonstrate understanding of applying the order of factor and expand linear expressions with rational coefficients. operations to an expression involving multiple operations, including MP.2, MP.3 using the distributive property and variables in the expression.
 Students apply the properties of commutative, associative and distributive fluently.
-Coherence KY.6.EE.3 $\rightarrow$ KY.7.EE.1 $\rightarrow$ KY.8.EE.7 KY.7.EE.2 Understand that rewriting an expression in different forms in Students apply mathematical properties in order to rewrite expressions a problem context can clarify the problem and how the quantities in it and clarify the relationship of quantities in a problem. are related.
+Coherence KY.6.EE.3 \rightarrow KY.7.EE.1 \rightarrow KY.8.EE.7 KY.7.EE.2 Understand that rewriting an expression in different forms in Students apply mathematical properties in order to rewrite expressions a problem context can clarify the problem and how the quantities in it and clarify the relationship of quantities in a problem. are related.
 For Example: MP.7, MP.8 If Tom and Jim both get paid a wage of \$11 per hour, but Tom was paid an additional \$55 for overtime, the expression $11(T + J) + 55$ may be more clearly interpreted as $11T + 55 + 11J$ for purposes of understanding Tom's pay separated from Jim's pay.
-Coherence KY.6.EE.4 $\rightarrow$ KY.7.EE.2 $\rightarrow$ KY.8.EE.8c Attending to the Standards for Mathematical Practice Students who fluently use the strategies of the properties of rational numbers to reason through the standard order of operations by applying these properties in a structured way.
+Coherence KY.6.EE.4 → KY.7.EE.2 → KY.8.EE.8c

+Students who fluently use the strategies of the properties of rational numbers to reason through the standard order of operations by applying these properties in a structured way.
 Students recognize the repeated use of the distributive property as they write equivalent expressions (MP.7).
 When given an example problem involving multiple operations containing a mistake, students answer the question "Where did the mistake occur and how do I know?"
 (MP.3).
 Students bring mathematical context to real-life situations by understanding multiple representations of quantities may exist.
 For example, adding 5% to quantity a leads to an expression of a + .05a = 1.05a, which clarifies the problem.
 Students access previous knowledge of working with percents to use the same structure to see equivalent expressions exist, even when taken out of the context of the real-world situation (MP.7).
 Students extend this reasoning to understand other situations (MP.8).